cloudmesh/cloudmesh-manual/docs/_sources/installation/database/mongo-use.rst.txt

           MONGO_LOG: ~/.cloudmesh/mongodb/log
           MONGO_HOME: ~/local/mongo

-We also provide a convenient mongoDB install script that downloads the version defined in the yaml file and installs it in the system with the command.
-In case of windows platform, you will have to set the PATH variable manually after install
+We also provide a convenient MongoDB install script that downloads the version defined in the YAML file and installs it in the system with the command.
+In the case of the windows platform, you will have to set the PATH variable manually after install

 .. code:: bash